CALL 619-485-6029

 • Improving general mental health and well-being

-You may come across many different treatment options when searching for “What is intensive outpatient therapy?”
+You may come across many different treatment options.
 Each program has its own focus and duration.

 Some programs are more suitable for those experiencing severe symptoms.
 Others are more focused on maintaining well-being.
 Working with the treatment team, you will find the best fit for you.